Justin-Credible/Ionic-TypeScript-Starter/docs/base-framework.md

 Ionic provides the `$ionicPopover` service, which can be used to show a non-modal, popover UI element.
 This sample project includes the `BasePopoverController` base class and a `UIHelper` method `createPopover()`, which are used to simplify usage and normalize popover behavior.

-An example popover is used on the Develper Tools > Logs view, and its code is located at `src/Views/Settings/Log-List`.
+An example popover is used on the Develper Tools > Logs view, and its code is located at `src/Views/Settings/Logs-List/Log-Filter-Menu`.

-The `createPopover` method wraps Ionic's popover creation API.
+The `createPopover()` method wraps Ionic's popover creation API.
 It should be invoked with the ID of the controller for the popover and optional popover options.
 It returns a promise that is resolved once the popover has been created.

 ```
 this.UIHelper.createPopover(LogFilterMenuController.ID, options)